Inspiration

 Distance: 21.8km

 You start with a day of two halves.
-First, the trail goes through springy cork tree forests, passing farms along the way, and then onto open, rolling pastures dotted with working hamlets.
-There’s a couple of rural cafes for you to stop at.
+First, the trail goes through springy cork oak forests, past farms and onto open, rolling pastures dotted with working hamlets.
+There are a couple of rural cafés to stop at for a break.
+This is a gentle start to hiking the Alentejo, easing you into the landscape.

 Day 2: Leave Vale Seco and make your way to Cercal Alentejo